Traveling in Japan with a Baby — What to Know

 baby in stroller at train station in japan

 (PS.
 The other day, I saw some parents fumbling with change when buying subway train tickets at Osaka Station.
 I highly recommend getting an IC Card, a prepaid card, which you can use on most train lines in Japan that don’t have reserved seating.
-This will help immensely, especially when going in and out of gates with a stroller.)
+This will help immensely, especially when going in and out of gates with a stroller, and you can also use it to pay for purchases at convenience stores.

 If you’re taking the bullet train (Shinkansen), make sure you reserve your seat in advance!
 I’ve written an article about my experience taking my daughter on the Shinkansen when she was a baby, which includes the best seats to reserve.